CJVRENSBURG/Blocks/README.md

 # Blocks
-This is block game build with pygame-python 3.7
+This is a block game build with pygame-python 3.7

 HOW TO RUN THE GAME: